GMLC-TDC/HELICS/docs/user-guide/filters.md

 ### Example 1d - EV charge controller with an ns-3 model ###
 For this co-simulation, we're going to use [ns-3](https://www.nsnam.org) as our communication system model.
 Like many other detailed simulators, ns-3 is a complicated simulator, more complicated than can easily be explained in any detail here.
 If you're so interested, the [ns-3 tutorial](https://www.nsnam.org/docs/release/3.29/tutorial/html/index.html) is excellent and is the best place to start to understand how it is used to model and simulate communication systems.
 For those not wanting to dig into that, here's the three sentence version: ns-3 models the communication system topology as a collection of nodes and communication channels connecting them.
 Depending on the type of channel used, various properties (e.g. delay) can be assigned to them.
 On top of this network, various protocols can be assigned to build up the protocol stack with applications at the top of the stack.

-For the [version of ns-3 that includes HELICS integration](https://github.com/GMLC-TDC/ns-3-dev-git), the application that is installed is the bridge between the communication network and the rest of the HELICS federation.
-For each endpoint that is modeled in the communication network, a HELICS filter application is installed at a corresponding node in the ns-3 model.
+When using HELICS and ns-3 together, the application that is installed is the bridge between the communication network and the rest of the HELICS federation.
+For each endpoint that is modeled in the communication network, a HELICS filter ns-3 application is installed at a corresponding node in the ns-3 model.

 The specific ns-3 model built for this example uses the CSMA model built into ns-3 as a stand-in for a power-line carrier (PLC) communication system.
 Both CSMA and PLC use a bus topology with all transmitters attached to a common, shared communication channel.
 Each EV in the electrical network will be represented by a corresponding communication node.
 Older PLC implementations were known to be quite slow and we'll abuse and stretch this fact to force the average of the communication delays through the network to match that of the previous example.
 We'll also set the receiver at the substation to have a corresponding receive error rate.

-First, you'll need to install the [HELICS-enabled version of ns-3](https://github.com/GMLC-TDC/helics-ns3).
+First, you'll need to install [ns-3](https://www.nsnam.org/docs/release/3.29/tutorial/html/getting-started.html#downloading-ns-3-using-git) and add the [HELICS module](https://github.com/GMLC-TDC/helics-ns3).
 As the README indicates, HELICS for ns-3 is an extension that is simply plopped into the standard ns-3 distribution `contrib` folder and the configured with a few extra switches and compiled.

-**REMAINDER OF THIS SECTION IS TBD**
+**EXAMPLE USING NS-3 AND HELICS IS UNDER DEVELOPMENT**

 <!--
-Scott Harpool is developing the GLD model
 Touhid is developing the ns-3 model

 First, to make sure the model is working as intended, let's verify that performance of the communication system model is different when using the native HELICS filters vs a stand-alone communication network simulator.